Amherst County Habitat for Humanity assesses families on the following basis:

 - Willingness to partner

-Applications are accepted during stated enrollment periods, generally once a year during June or December.
-Applications or further information can be obtained at the Habitat Office, 180 S Main Street or by contacting the office at 434-946-9596 or email@example.com.
+Applications are distributed upon completion of Homebuyers Club, generally once a year in the fall.
+Further information can be obtained at the Habitat Office, 180 S Main Street or by contacting the office at 434-946-9596 or firstname.lastname@example.org.

 Families are considered for Habitat housing if their present living conditions are not adequate and if they are unable to obtain a conventional mortgage.
 Lack of adequate housing may include situations such as overcrowding, structural issues, health risks such as mold, etc. Consideration is also given to the ages and genders of the family members as compared to the number of bedrooms in the present living situation.
 The income to current housing cost ratio is also considered.